Set Current Location

 This institution is totally dedicated to the preservation of the history of flight, be it commercial, military, or even interplanetary.
 The museum opened in 1976 with just 75 aircrafts and has now grown to have more than 250 on display.
 A recent addition is the Northrop F-5B "Freedom Fighter."
 Be prepared to spend the entire day if you, or someone in your party, is a aircraft buff.
 The exhibits on the floor here rotate, and special events and conferences are scheduled regularly.

-Of all the natural attractions in and around Tucson, Sabino Canyon is certainly the most popular.
+Of all the natural attractions in and around Tucson, Sabino Canyon is certainly one of the most popular.
 This large chasm in the Santa Catalina Mountains is where ancient Hohokam people built irrigation dams while mammoths roamed the ground.
 Access is free, but there is a charge for parking.
-Highlights are swimming (conditions allowing) in clear pools after a six-mile (ten kilometer) hike to Seven Falls and summer evening shuttle rides (paid for by pre-paid reservations).
-Sabino tram and bear shuttles rides are available.
+The canyon and its surrounding area is a beautiful natural oasis thriving with desert flora and fauna, including a variety of cacti, butterflies and flowers, along with clear pools of water.
+You can reach the canyon via a picturesque hike or opt for the tram which offers spectacular views of the forest along the way.